-When users sign in through the Control Panel, the TOE displays asterisks or dots (depending on the model) for each character of a PIN, Access Code, or password typed to prevent onlookers from viewing another user's authentication data.
+When users sign in through the Control Panel, the TOE displays asterisks or dots (depending on the model number) for each character of a PIN, Access Code, or password typed to prevent onlookers from viewing another user's authentication data.
+The TOE also contains a mechanism called Simplified Account Lockout that slows Control Panel authentication attempts when multiple unsuccessful authentication attempts occur.